BusayoDisu/BusayoDisu1/README.md

-### PROJECT TITLE: Predictive Modeling of Mental Health Conditions among University Students
+### PROJECT TITLE: Predictive Modeling of Academic Performance among University Students
 Welcome to my personal project.

-This project aims to leverage machine learning techniques to predict and understand mental health conditions based on demographic and academic information.
+This project aims to leverage machine learning techniques to predict and understand students' academic performance based on demographic and mental health information.

 ### Problem Statement

-The increasing prevalence of mental health challenges among university students poses a significant concern.
-The absence of a systematic approach to understanding the intricate relationships between demographic, academic, and mental health variables hampers the development of effective preventive measures
+In a diverse educational setting, understanding the factors that influence students' academic performance, as measured by Cumulative Grade Point Average (CGPA), is crucial for educators, administrators, and policymakers.
+This project aims to develop a predictive model that can estimate students' CGPA based on various demographic and psychological features.

 ### Solution